OpenHFT/RFC/TCP-Modes/TCP-Modes-0.1.md

  which is bound to this connection.

 ## A combined RPC and Subscription
- The connection multi-plex both RPC and subscriptions.
+The connection multiplex both RPC and subscriptions.

 ## Heartbeats
 For asymmetric connections, the only assumed thread is a reading thread either for the client (Subscription), or server (RPC).